nikschadowsky/LPS/docs/protocol.md

 Every LPS controller creates a private wifi network which all antennae are configured to connect to on startup.
 Every LPS antenna provides a webserver on port 80.
 This port is used to conduct all communication with an antenna.
-Each antenna serves two endpoints:
+Each antenna serves four endpoints:
 - `/api/scan`:
 ... an HTTP GET request to this endpoint starts the scan of the surrounding LPS BLE devices and returns a status 200 octet stream containing a serialized version of each device.
 The serialized data contains at least 3 bytes and always ends on 3 NULL bytes `0x000000`.